jvargh/azurescripts/Monitoring-Azure-SQL-Quota-And-Limits/README.md

 The script outputs a table with the following columns:
 - `Location`: The Azure region location.
 - `DisplayName`: The display name of the region.
-- `CurrentSqlServerCountv: The current count of SQL Servers in the region.
+- `CurrentSqlServerCount`: The current count of SQL Servers in the region.
 - `SqlServerQuotaLimit`: The quota limit for SQL Servers in the region.
 - `Status`: The status of the regional capabilities for Azure SQL.
 - `Reason`: The reason provided by Azure SQL regional capabilities, if any.